kadena-io/pact/docs/pact-reference.rst

 ------------------------------------------------

 “Pacts” are multi-stage sequential transactions that are defined as a single body of code called a `pact <#defpact>`__.
-Definining a multi-step interaction as a pact ensures that transaction participants will enact an agreed sequence of operations, and offers a special “execution scope” that can be used to create and manage data resources only during the lifetime of a given multi-stage interaction.
+Defining a multi-step interaction as a pact ensures that transaction participants will enact an agreed sequence of operations, and offers a special “execution scope” that can be used to create and manage data resources only during the lifetime of a given multi-stage interaction.

 Pacts are a form of *coroutine*, which is a function that has multiple exit and re-entry points.
 Pacts are composed of `steps <#step>`__ such